Skip navigation

 • Higher than normal renin/Lower than normal aldosterone.
 This may mean you have Addison disease.

 • Higher than normal renin/Higher than normal aldosterone.
 This may mean you have secondary aldosteronism.
-In this disorder, a medical condition in another part of the body causes the adrenal glands to make too much aldosterone.
-These conditions include diseases of the heart, liver, and kidneys.
+With this disorder, your adrenal glands are healthy, but another medical condition is causing them to make too much aldosterone.
+These conditions can include diseases of the heart, liver, and kidneys.

-Depending on your results, your provider may recommend medicine and/or diet and lifestyle changes to treat your condition.
+Depending on your results, your provider may recommend medicines and/or diet and lifestyle changes to treat your condition.

 Is there anything else I need to know about a renin test?

-Licorice can affect your test results, so you should not eat licorice for at least two weeks before your test.
-But only real licorice, which comes from licorice plants, has this effect.
-Most licorice products sold in the U.S. don't contain any real licorice.
-Check the package ingredient label to be sure.
+You should not eat natural black licorice for at least two weeks before your test, because it can affect your results.
+Most licorice products in the United States don't contain natural licorice.
+Before you eat any licorice, check the ingredients label to be sure.

 References